Topics, D

 Dilation of a Map between Metric Spaces > see distance.

-Dilaton Field / Gravity > s.a. scalar-tensor.
+Dilaton Field / Gravity > s.a. scalar-tensor gravity.

 Dimension of a Space